mascaldotfr/CoRT/warstatus/stats/README.md

 especially for `events.json` which weights 500K uncompressed but only a few kilobytes with brotli's level 4 compression.

-The "API endpoint" URL is: https://hail.thebus.top/cortdata/warstatus/stats/statistics.json The full database is publicly available at: https://hail.thebus.top/cortdata/warstatus/stats/events.sqlite
+The "API endpoint" for statistics URL is: https://hail.thebus.top/cortdata/warstatus/stats/statistics.json The "API endpoint" for events URL is: https://hail.thebus.top/cortdata/warstatus/stats/events.json The full database is publicly available at: https://hail.thebus.top/cortdata/warstatus/stats/events.sqlite